-For the period from July 1, 2020 (commencement of operations) to October 31, 2020 (in thousands of Canadian dollars)
+For the year ended October 31, 2021 (in thousands of Canadian dollars)

-Significant estimates and assumptions are made in the areas of determining the provision for unpaid and unreported claims and fair value of financial instruments (see Note 5).
+Significant estimates and assumptions are made in the areas of determining the valuation of policy liabilities (see Notes 5 and 8).
 Actual results may differ materially from those estimates.